gsoules/MkDocs/digital-archive/docs/superuser/web-host.md

 -   Click on the feature you want to use
 -   The user interface for the feature will appear

+## Add an Omeka plugin

+Follow these steps to install an Omeka plugin for a Digital Archive site.

+-   Get the plugin's zip file.
+The Digital Archive plugins are at <https://github.com/gsoules>.
+-   Follow the instructions below to **upload and extract a zip file** into the Omeka `plugins` folder.
+    For most installations, the folder is `public_html/digitalarchive/plugins`.
+-   If necessary, rename the newly created to plugin folder to be the plugin's name
+-   Login to Omeka with a user name that has `Super` access
+-   Click `Plugins` on the top menu
+-   The newly uploaded plugin should appear in the list with a green `Install` button
+-   See the plugin's documentation for configuration information

 ## Upload and extract a zip file

 Follow these steps to upload a zip file to the web server and extract (unzip) its contents.